ECCTA identity verification reforms – time to prepare

 • Since 8 April 2025 – all individuals have had the option to voluntarily verify their identity.

-• From Spring 2026 – anyone filing documents at Companies House must verify their identity.
+• No earlier than November 2026 – anyone filing documents at Companies House must verify their identity.

 Action required